SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Nobody thinks that debating is more productive than studying, regardless of how much debating adds value to your life.
 Second year onwards, the main reason people would come is because of the community.
 People should be _tempted_ to come debate.
 - The only reason college students do anything besides studies, is when something feels fun, or if it's what people picturized themselves doing in their college life.
 People may come to debate sessions because it helps them pursue their dream of, "having a fun college life", the way that people hang out with their friends regardless of their academic commitments.

-The activity of the d
+The activity of the debsoc should be kept fresh in the minds of even the people who don't come to debate.
+Just seeing a poll everyday doesn't give even me a feel of the club being lively, and debating.
-One great way to keep the debsoc in people's minds is to sha
+Share the motion on the WhatsApp group (not the Sessions group because that pre